 From time to time the Company reissues treasury shares under the stock purchase plan, upon exercise of options and upon vesting of restricted stock units.
-When treasury stock is reissued, the Company accounts for the re-issuance in accordance with FASB ASC Subtopic 505-30, "Equity - Treasury Stock" (formerly Accounting Principles Board Opinion ("APB") No. 6, "Status of Accounting Research Bulletins") and charges the excess of the purchase cost, including related stock-based compensation expenses, over the re-issuance price (loss) to retained earnings.
+When treasury stock is reissued, the Company accounts for the re-issuance in accordance with FASB ASC Subtopic 505-30, "Equity - Treasury Stock," and charges the excess of the purchase cost, including related stock-based compensation expenses, over the re-issuance price (loss) to retained earnings.
 The purchase cost is calculated based on the specific identification method.